417 E Allen Street, Tombstone, AZ

 The hotel’s saloon was one of the few surviving structures, kept safe in the building’s basement.
 It's now the saloon used by Big Nose Kate’s.

+If you're looking for a place to have an entertaining and delicious dinner while visiting Tombstone, we recommend Big Nose Kate's!
 Visitors will find themselves entertained at this spooky saloon.
 They operate daily in Tombstone’s historic downtown.
 Be careful, Swamper’s around!